 I hope the resources on this page will give you some guidance…

 Some key resources you might want to check out:

-If you are looking for books/resources to help you to talk to your child/teen about how babies are made, puberty and sex education, check out this fantastic guide to a huge range of books out there from Sex Ed Rescue.
+A great place to start is Maggie’s Parental As Anything podcast episode on How to Talk to Your Kids About Sex.
+One of the guests is Cath Hakanson and if you are looking for books/resources to help you to talk to your child/teen about how babies are made, puberty and sex education, check out this fantastic guide to a huge range of books out there from her webisite, Sex Ed Rescue.

 And there’s a list of books and resources to prepare your younger children for a sibling.